wren-lang/wren/doc/site/embedding/calling-wren-from-c.markdown

 [last section]: slots-and-handles.html

-*Needing* to pick some kind of receiver from C might feel strange.
+Needing a receiver to call some Wren code from C might feel strange.
 C is procedural, so it's natural to want to just invoke a bare *function* from Wren, but Wren isn't procedural.
 Instead, if you want to define some executable operation that isn't logically tied to a specific object, the natural way is to